 7. How long do we store your data?

-7.1 We will not keep your data for longer than is necessary for the relevant purposes set out in this Privacy Notice or our Company Compliance Policies.
+7.1 We will not keep your data for longer than is necessary for the relevant purposes set out in this Privacy Notice and our Company Compliance Policies.

 7.2 Where you have purchased a product or service from us, we will hold your relevant personal details to enable us to administer the contract and provide such after-sales services as may be required.